jhrcook/conference-notes/technical/2021_apple-wwdc.md

 ### Watch List

 - [x] What‘s new in Swift
+- [ ] What's new in Foundation
+- [ ] What's new in watchOS 8
+- [ ] ARC in Swift: Basics and beyond
 - [x] Meet DocC documentation in Xcode
+- [ ] Build interactive tutorials using DocC
+- [ ] Host and automate your DocC documentation
 - [x] Meet async/await in Swift
 - [ ] Protect mutable state with Swift actors
 - [ ] Explore structured concurrency in Swift